 The first question we raised in the introduction was, "Can China overcome U.S. sanctions and continue to develop the semiconductor industry?"
-Our answer to this question is that China will not be able to overcome the U.S. sanctions on its semiconductor industry in the next 10 years, but in the longer run, China has the potential to become more independent.
+Our answer to this question is that China will not be able to overcome the U.S. sanctions on its semiconductor industry in the next 10 years, but, in the longer run, China has the potential to become more independent.

 If the goal of the U.S. sanctions on China is to impede the acquisition of state-of-the-art semiconductor production technology and impede the development of technology in the field, then the sanctions will be successful.
-Nevertheless, it will not impede China from obtaining advanced semiconductor technology permanently.
-Despite their frequent application, economic sanctions often fail to achieve the desired foreign policy objectives of the United States, instead causing harm to American economic interests without changing the target's behavior in any meaningful way (Haass, 1998).
+Nevertheless, they will not impede China from obtaining advanced semiconductor technology permanently.
+Despite their frequent application, U.S. economic sanctions often fail to achieve U.S. foreign policy objectives and often harm American economic interests without changing the target's behavior in any meaningful way (Haass, 1998).
 Ultimately, sanctions are no match for market forces.